michaelraba/michaelraba.github.io/_pages/about.md

 <li> C to C++: Although C++ is largely compatible with C, misalignment can still happen when passing C objects to C++ code due to differences in name mangling, inheritance, or virtual function tables.
 Additionally, C++ may introduce additional padding or alignment requirements, especially when dealing with classes, inheritance, or virtual functions.</li>

-<li> C to Rust: When passing C objects to Rust, memory alignment issues can arise.
-Rust has its own memory management and alignment rules, and it may require specific annotations or attributes to ensure proper alignment when interacting with C code.</li>

 <li> C to Python: Python, being a dynamically-typed language, often relies on C extensions for performance-critical operations.
 When passing C objects to Python, one need to ensure proper alignment to avoid memory access errors or data corruption.</li>
   <ul>
   </ul>